 Attendance/Participation.
 Remote learning is a new delivery approach where the presence of or access to digital resources is a critical condition.
 In some cases, the school anticipates that connectivity challenges are to be encountered and in this situation, CSSM adopts universal standards in attendance and participation policies.
 In a digital delivery approach, physical attendance translates to the form of “meaningful interaction or engagement” where the substantive involvement, participation, presence, or contribution of the learner is tracked or monitored under learning guidelines.

-The delivery platform for School Year 2020-2021 is mainly via digital channel.
+The delivery platform for School Year 2022-2023 will be mostly via digital channels.
 Students are required to have these applications available in their computers or smartphones in order to participate.
 The medium or channels to be used are the following:

 ROLES AND RESPONSIBILITIES